How to Enable or Disable Pop-up Tips Description in File Explorer on Windows 11

 Can I disable tooltips for specific applications only?

-No, the Windows 11 pop-up description setting is a global configuration for the shell.
+No, the setting for these pop-up descriptions in Windows 11 applies everywhere in the system’s interface.
 It affects File Explorer and desktop items universally.
 There is no native setting to disable these tooltips for specific individual applications while keeping them enabled for the rest of the operating system.

 Are these settings synced across Windows devices?

-Registry-based settings like the ShowInfoTip value are stored locally on your machine.
+Settings managed through the Registry, like the ‘ShowInfoTip’ value, are saved directly on your computer.
 They are not synced across multiple Windows devices via your Microsoft account.
 You will need to manually apply these changes on every computer where you wish to customize the File Explorer hover behavior.

 Was this guide helpful?